drozzy/drozzy.github.com/_posts/2014-01-21-stability-and-equilibrium.markdown

 tags: [systems]
 ---

 Today I would like to take a look at two concepts we use in our everyday lives: stability and equilibrium.
-They both describe the behavior of some "thing".
+They both describe the behavior of some *thing*.
 I will not use the term "system" here because it is not easily imagined.
-Instead, let us refer to the "thing" as a machine.
+Instead, let us refer to the thing as a machine.
 So what does it mean for a machine to be at *equilibrium* and how does *stability* describe it's behavior?

 Equilibrium
 ===========

 Equilibrium is a state, that if entered into by a machine, will hold that machine captive there forever.
 In other words, if the machine is in a state of equilibrium, then after any amount of time has passed it will remain in the same state.
 If, on the other hand, a machine is observed at a later time and found to be in a different state than